Legally reviewed by:

 Setareh Law

 As autonomous vehicles become increasingly common on California roads, they introduce novel legal questions about responsibility and liability in accident scenarios.
-One particularly intriguing question concerns whether passengers in self-driving cars can be held liable for crashes.
+One particularly important question is whether passengers in self-driving cars can be held liable for crashes.
 The answer is nuanced and depends on several factors, including the vehicle’s automation level, the passenger’s actions or inactions, and the specific circumstances of the accident.
-In some situations, passengers may indeed face liability, while in others, responsibility lies elsewhere.

 At Setareh Law, we closely monitor developments in autonomous vehicle law to provide informed guidance to clients affected by these emerging technologies.
 Our attorneys understand the complex interplay between traditional vehicle liability principles and the new paradigms created by self-driving technology.
 We help passengers, pedestrians, and other motorists navigate the legal landscape when accidents involving autonomous vehicles occur.